bulletmark/pkglog/README.md

 3. By default, only package changes over the last 30 days are shown.
-You can choose to specify the number of days back, or from a specific date (optionally plus a time, or specify just a time and today is assumed), or for all time.
+You can choose to specify the number of days back, or from a specific date (optionally plus a time, or specify just a time and today is assumed), since last boot, or for all time.

 4. The `LAST SYSTEM BOOT` line shows you which packages have been changed since the last boot, e.g. if the linux kernel package has